surfinzap/typopo/docs/BACKLOG.md

 Backlog for typopo

 ## 1.0.4
-* remove non-breaking space between multiple-letter expressions
-* replace -- with – and --- with —
 * remove trailing spaces after the last paragraph

+## 1.0.5
 * add nbsp before/after dash, depending on its preferred position at the end of the paragraph

-## 1.0.5
 * double-check em rules for english language
 * fix false positives for URL www.
 Tota.
 Sk (ie. skip URLs from parsing)
 * fix extra punctuation in direct speech, ie. "?,", "!,", ".,", ...